avenkita/SmartCondoSimulator/README.md

 * README.md File
 * simulationWorld_picture.jpg File (Image of Alexandr's 2D SmartCondo simulation)
 * 2016-07-04-010720-sim.log File (Alexandr's simulation log.
 Not used, but would have been used for avatar and sensor simulation)

+##What you need

+Unity3d (version 5.3.0)
+Microsoft Visual Studio (or you can use MonoDevelop, which comes with Unity) **Important** please read through this whole file, and especially the last section with "Problem areas and what to be wary of"!

 ##SmartCondoSimulator Unity Project